-- - Always use your running lights to increase your visibility to other traffic. - Never drive under the influence of alcohol, drugs or any kind of medication that will affect your reflexes, comprehension, and alertness. - Never drive when you are tired.
+- - Look out for motorcycles, bicycles, and pedestrians. - Always use your running lights to increase your visibility to other traffic. - Never drive under the influence of alcohol, drugs, or any kind of medication that will affect your reflexes, comprehension, and alertness. - Never drive when you are tired.
 If you begin to fight sleep, switch drivers or, if you are alone, find a place to sleep until you are rested enough to go on.
-It is more important to arrive safe than on time. - Never use cruise control on wet, icy roads, winding roads or when traversing mountainous territory.
+It is more important to arrive safely than on time. - Never use cruise control on wet, icy roads, winding roads, or when traversing mountainous territory.